-The content on this page is displayed in English.
-Do you wish to keep English as the language setting?
+The content on this page is displayed in English for arabic countries.
+Do you wish to keep English for arabic countries as the language setting?

 Kägi has been making the world häppier with Swiss quality since 1934.
 And it delights us to recount the eventful history of the company to you here.

 With prudence and foresight, Otto Kägi senior purchased the Hecht property in Lichtensteig.
 It contained a bakery-patisserie and a restaurant.
 He lived in this large house together with six children.
 The Kägi success story was able to begin.

 Otto Kägi was unique – a pioneer who saw that the key to success lays in quality: the quality of his products, but also of the services that he offered his customers.
 His approach was not simply to wait behind the counter for customers to arrive, but instead to take his products to them.
 In the beginning, Otto Kägi pedalled countless kilometres on his bicycle to deliver the delicious biscuits that he had made himself with great passion.
 His three sons, Otto, Eugen and Alfred, who later took over the Kägi company, also inherited his entrepreneurial, inquisitive and avant-garde spirit.

 Using manual methods only – with so-called waffle irons – production was able to be increased from 100 kg to 600 kg in the first two years.

 The subtle balance between the various ingredients was, and continues to be perfect to this day: the wafer sheet must not taste overly sweet, nor should the triple-layered cream filling dominate.

 These delicious wafers are the result of the fine art of arriving at perfect proportions for each of the different ingredients.
 Even exotic flavours feature amongst Kägi's products today.
 Our traditional flavours, however, continue to remain the favourites of connoisseurs all around the world.